 No matter what you’ve been doing up until now to measure and improve your business with Salesforce, voice fits right in and augments those business processes.
 No training models.
 No going outside of your comfort zone.

-Voice capitalizes on all of the customizations you’ve already made into a new user experience, without skipping a beat.
+Voice capitalises on all of the customisations you’ve already made into a new user experience, without skipping a beat.

 The Salesforce Customer 360 platform was designed to be flexible and adaptable to your business, and the introduction of voice upholds that commitment.
 As we’ve done in the past, we’re opening up our voice platform to provide developers and admins with the building blocks to build custom voice-powered apps tailored to any role or industry.

-Without any knowledge of voice technology, you can use Einstein Voice Skills to build custom voice apps for every profile and role in your organization.
+Without any knowledge of voice technology, you can use Einstein Voice Skills to build custom voice apps for every profile and role in your organisation.

 For instance, maybe you want to build a custom skill for a field technician asking Einstein for an account’s service history on her way to the next customer.
 Or you can create a voice app to give service managers insight into critical business metrics like open service cases in top regions or guidance on their team’s CSAT performance.
-Now, any person in your organization can utilize a voice app that is tailored to their specific role and that is customized to what they need to be more productive.
+Now, any person in your organisation can utilise a voice app that is tailored to their specific role and that is customised to what they need to be more productive.